cotes2020/jekyll-theme-chirpy/_posts/2021-12-25-mysql-explain-json.md

 tags: [Back-end Engineering, Database, MySQL]
 ---

-Asides from the tasks that my team is working on in my company, I am also trying to find some solutions to optimize the slow SQL queries in several functionalities.
+Asides from the tasks that my team is working on in my company, I am also supporting a software architect to find some solutions to optimize the slow SQL queries in several functionalities.
 And now I will share the experience that I have learned while working on this task.

 ## 1. Introduction